Forever Young (1992 film): Production

+Development

-In November 1990, Warner Bros. purchased the film rights to "The Rest of Daniel" for $2 million, the most ever paid for a screenplay.
-Ostensibly purchased as a star vehicle for Gibson, he turned down the opportunity to direct the feature.
+In November 1990, Warner Bros.
+Pictures purchased the film rights to "The Rest of Daniel" for $2 million, the most ever paid for a screenplay.
+Originally intended as a star vehicle for Gibson, he declined the opportunity to direct the feature.
+The film formed part of a multi-million-dollar three-year distribution deal he signed with Warner Bros., which also guaranteed him a minimum of three months off a year to spend with his family.